JamesFranc/quote-app/README.md

 ---
 ### Built using React for the UI and Axios for HTTP requests

+1. Clone or download this repo
+2. navigate to the directory
+3. npm install
+4. Ta-Da!

 This project is in a functioning state, with some cleanup happening currently.
 Redux was not used for simplicity's sake, this is my first React based application and wanted to keep it simple.

 The quote api from https://quotesondesign.com/api-v4-0/ was used to get quotes and sources.